 Arizona OHV Decal

-The Arizona OHV Decal will only be issued by the Arizona Department of Transportation, Motor Vehicle Divison.
-The OHV Decal is available online at www.servicearizona.com, or at any MVD office or Authorized MVD Third Party Service Provider.
+The Arizona OHV Decal will only be issued by the Arizona Department of Transportation, Motor Vehicle Division.
+The OHV Decal is available online at www.servicearizona.com, or at any MVD office or authorized MVD third-party service provider.
 Always purchase your OHV Decal first in renewal transactions with MVD.

 The OHV Decal WILL NOT be issued at Arizona Game and Fish Department offices.

 The OHV Decal needs to be obtained through MVD, MVD third-party service providers or online at www.servicearizona.com.
 It is still your responsibility to make sure your vehicle is up-to-date, as OHV Decals are only good for one year from date of purchase.